AI Signal Processing Paradigm for Movable Antenna: From Spatial Position Optimization to Electromagnetic Reconfigurability: Introduction

 While this field holds great promise, current research remains in its infancy, and existing literature has not yet provided a comprehensive review of AI-driven signal processing paradigms under spatial-electromagnetic dual reconfiguration.
 Recently, several representative works have touched upon relevant subfields, each with distinct focuses and limitations.

 For SMA, Zhu et al. systematically outlined the evolution of SMA technology and its performance gains in communication and sensing in their tutorial, emphasizing how the transition from TFA to SMA empowers more flexible and efficient networks \cite{11}.
-This tutorial proposed a general optimization framework to exploit the spatial DoF of antenna movement.
-However, it primarily focuses on physical-layer spatial movement and optimal position selection, devoting limited attention to the integration of AI technologies \cite{zhangrui1}.
+In \cite{zhangrui1}, Shao et al. further introduced the concept of six-dimensional movable antenna (6DMA) which exploits both antenna position and rotation adjustment for enhancing wireless communication and sensing performance.
+However, these tutorials primarily focus on mechanical antenna movement optimization, devoting limited attention to the design of ERAs.

 For electromagnetic reconfiguration, Ying et al. proposed the architecture of RmMIMO and, in subsequent studies, delved into precoding design and channel estimation schemes based on electromagnetic-domain CSI \cite{14}.
 These works demonstrate the significant value of reconfigurable antennas in improving system capacity with limited apertures.
 However, they primarily focus on the optimization of antenna electromagnetic parameters, do not address the dynamic adjustment of antenna spatial positions, and overlook the potential of integrating AI to simplify complex algorithm design.